necozita/databasion/README.md

 ## Testing

 Currently Databasion uses the cucumber test suite.
-The tests aren't complete, unfortunately.
+A functional set of rudimentary tests are currently available, but it does not test everything 100%.

 ## Author